-- Store the cake at room temperature for a couple days or you can keep it in the refrigerator for a day or so longer.
+- Store the cake at room temperature for a couple of days, or you can keep it in the refrigerator for a day or so longer.

 - I love to serve this lemon poppyseed cake for all kinds of occasions.
-It’s great as a dessert or make to serve as a brunch cake or snack cake.
+It’s excellent as a dessert or make to do as a brunch cake or snack cake.

 The first time I made this lemon poppyseed cake for Madden, he told me never to use another recipe – this was it for him!
 I have to agree – not only because it tastes fantastic, but it’s so simple to make, too.
 I hope you try it – Enjoy!
 XOXO San

 Don’t forget to pin this to your favorite Pinterest board.

 - 1 box lemon cake mix just the dry mix

 - 3.4 oz instant lemon pudding just the packet

 - 1 tablespoon poppy seeds

 - 2 ounces cream cheese softened